Xanthopyreniaceae: Description

 The ascospores are colourless (occasionally becoming brownish in very old material), cylindrical to ovoid-, and divided by one to three cross walls.
 A gelatinous outer envelope (perispore) is commonly present.
 Asexual reproduction occurs in pycnidia—minute, flask-like structures that produce non-motile spores (conidia).
 The conidia are formed on roughly cylindrical cells that extend by percurrent growth (adding successive collars as they elongate), and the conidia themselves range from rod-shaped to narrowly ellipsoidal.
 No characteristic lichen secondary metabolites have been detected in this family using thin-layer chromatography.

 Genera

-This is a list of the genera in the Xanthopyreniaceae, based on a 2022 review and summary of fungal classification by Wijayawardene and colleagues.
+This is a list of the genera in the Xanthopyreniaceae, based on The 2024 Outline of Fungi and fungus-like taxa.
 Following the genus name is the taxonomic authority (those who first circumscribed the genus; standardized author abbreviations are used), year of publication, and the number of species: